Office Phone: (540) 432-4152

 - (HONRS 312) Honors Colloquium: How should I live as one of seven billion people in the finite space of planet earth?
 (Spring 2013)

-- Humanitarian Action Initiative Committee (2013 – present)
+- Humanitarian Action Leadership Task Force (2013 – present)

 - Information Systems Planning Committee (2013 – present)